 Being a production assistant (P.A.) is far from glamorous, but there is no better way to get your feet wet than “learning by doing.”
 When starting out, don’t shun work just because it’s for free if you can get an education.
 You’re learning tips, tricks, what to do, and what not to do.

-If you’re a writer, screenplay competitions are a great way of getting exposure.
+If you’re a writer, screenplay competitions can be a great way of getting exposure.

 TOP TIP: The more you invest in yourself, the more it will pay off.